wilas/vbkick/README.md

 ## convert_2_scancode.py

-convert_2_scancode.py is a [filter](http://en.wikipedia.org/wiki/Filter_%28Unix%29) - handle input from pipe or file.
 Help enter key-strokes into a VirtualBox guest programmatically from the host.
+It is a [filter](http://en.wikipedia.org/wiki/Filter_%28Unix%29) - handle input from pipe or file.

 Works in both python 2.6+ and python 3.